The Importance of Building Trust in the World of Regtech

 4 reasons we love LinkedIn

 1. You can build your company’s profile within your sector.
-As your competitors will likely be on LI too, it is important to be seen and promote your latest company news, updates and wins.
+As your competitors will also likely be on LinkedIn, it is important to be seen and promote your latest company news, updates, and wins.

 2. You can promote thought leadership and highlight your company’s experts.
-This helps put the accent on the individuals driving the business as well as your products and services.
+This helps put focus on the individuals driving the business as well as your products and services.

-3. You can directly engage with peers, clients and prospects.
-As with many social media platforms, LI supports two-way communication, allowing for followers to comment on and share your updates.
-You can also gather their views through polls and posts – something that more traditional channels do not allow for.
+3. You can directly engage with peers, clients, and prospects.
+As with many social media platforms, LinkedIn supports two-way communication, allowing followers to comment on and share your updates.
+You can also gather their views through polls and posts.

-4. You can have a positive impact on employees and attracting new hires.
-Understanding the kind of culture a company has is key when deciding whether it is going to be a right fit – whether it is worth leaving your current company for.
-It is no longer a leap of faith or a ‘grass is always green’ scenario: LI (and Facebook) can help you acquire a view of what it is or would be like working for a certain company.
+4. You can have a positive impact on employees and attract new hires.
+Understanding a company’s culture is key when deciding whether it will be the right fit for you.
+It is no longer a leap of faith or a ‘grass is always greener’ scenario: LinkedIn (and Facebook) can help you understand what it is or would be like working for a certain company.

 LinkedIn has also added some interesting new features over the last year to improve user experience and make engagement with followers more interesting: